Flooring Calculator - Plank, Box & Cost Estimator

 How to Use This Calculator

-1. 1 Measure Room Size: Enter the room length and width in feet and inches.
-For multi-section rooms, input the combined dimensions of all subareas.
+1. 1 Enter Room Dimensions: Provide the length and width of the room in feet and inches.

-2. 2 Input Material Dimensions: Enter the physical length and width of a single plank or tile in inches to determine coverage.
+2. 2 Define Plank Size: Input the length and width of a single plank or tile in inches.

 Benefits of Using This Calculator